Our team is currently working on this feature. If you experience any bugs, please let us know on our Discord. We appreciate your patience.

 vlayer init --template simple-email-proof

-This command will download create and initialise a new project with sample email proof contracts.
+This command will download, create, and initialize a new project with sample email proof contracts.

 Email structure